 Below the reports submitted by Phd. and MSc.
-IACPES students are listed along with the attached pdf document.
+IACPES students are listed and the attached pdf document.

 - Educating chemistry students on environmental science, GW